kevinfranklin03/File-Converter/README.md

    `file-converter`

    you will be asked to provide the file location and destination. make sure that the path is valid.
-Watch out for the `/`
+Watch out for the `/`.
+   Note, you can run the command from anywhere, need not to be in the project directory!